Vegan Dips, Salad Dressings, and Sauces

 2. Place cooked veggies in a food processor.
 Pulse until chopped to desired consistency.

-3. Add salt and sugar, to taste.
+3. Add salt, sugar, and lime juice, to taste.
 Pour into a bowl and serve immediately, or refrigerate.

 Yield: Approximately 2 cups